Zenovations/knockout-sync/README.md

 When auto-update is true, the promise will be fulfilled after the save operation completes.
 Otherwise, it will fulfill immediately.

-#### Crud.Array.load( params )
+#### Crud.Array.query( params )

-@param {object} params
+@param {object}    [params]
-@returns {Promise} resolved after the data store returns results

-The params object may contain any of the following keys:
+@returns {Promise} resolved if limit is reached or if a failure occurs (does not contain the values fetched!)

+Perform a query against the database.
+The `params` argument may contain:

 - limit:   {int=100}      number of records to return, use 0 for all
+- offset:  {int=0}        starting point in records, e.g.: {limit: 100, start: 101} would return records 101-200
-  - filter: {function} filter returned results (after query) using this function (true=include, false=exclude)
+- when:    {function|object} filter rows using key/value pairs or a function
-  - sort:   {array|string} either a field to sort results by or an array of fields (some stores, like Firebase, may choose to sort the results after they return)
+- sort:    {array|string} Sort returned results by this field or fields.

-  - desc:   {boolean} return records from beginning instead of the end of the list
+##### limit parameter
+It is possible that the promise will never be fulfilled if there are fewer records available than `limit`.
+This is an important consideration as code that waits on the promise to fulfill will be quite lonely.

+##### when parameter
+If `when` is a function, it is always applied after the results are returned.
+Thus, when used in conjunction with `limit`, there may (and probably will) be less results than `limit` en toto.
+The function returns true for records to keep and false for ones to discard.
+It receives the record data as a hash(object) and the record's ID as a string.

+If `when` is a hash (key/value pairs), the application of the parameters is left up to the discretion of the store.
+For SQL-like databases, it may be part of the query.
+For data stores like Simperium, Firebase, or other No-SQL types, it could require fetching all results from the table and filtering them on return.
+So use this with discretion.

+The keys are field names, and the values are a string or integer (equals match) or an object containing any of the following:

+Examples:

+     // filter results using a function
+     recordList.crud.query({
+        when: function(recordData, recordId) { return data.color = 'purple' && data.priority > 5; }
+     });

+     // filter results using a hash
+     recurdList.crud.query({
+        when: {color: 'purple', priority: {greaterThan: 5}}
+     });

+**sort**
+When `sort` is a string, it represents a single field name.
+If it is an array, each value may be a field name (sorted ascending) or an object in format {field: 'field_name', desc: true}.

+##### performance considerations
+There are no guarantees on how a store will optimize a query.
+It may apply the constraints before or after retrieving data, depending on the capabilities and structure of the data layer.
+To ensure high performance for very large data sets, and maintain store-agnostic design, implementations should use some sort of pre-built query data in an index instead of directly querying records (think NoSQL databases like DynamoDB and Firebase, not MySQL queries)

+Alternately, very sophisticated queries could be done external to the knockout-sync module and then injected into the synced data after.

 <a id='Model' name='Model'></a>
 ## Model (ko.sync.Model)